oVirt/ovirt-provider-ovn/provider/integration-tests/ansible/setup_dataplane/README.md

 client configures its IP address - either through a dhcp client, or via RA messages, depending on the subnet address mode configuration.

-The playbook importing this role *needs to* add the ovn controller docker container to the inventory, by calling the [add_host](https://docs.ansible.com/ansible/latest/modules/add_host_module.html) module.
+The playbook importing this role *needs to* add the ovn controller container to the inventory, by calling the [add_host](https://docs.ansible.com/ansible/latest/modules/add_host_module.html) module.